 Temporal changes in Tyuva settlements 2004-2018

-The first and second axes of the CA based on the matrix of demographic parameters in all material studied (Fig. 5a) explained 57.2% and 20.8% of total inertia respectively.
-Although the same set of parameters was associated in a similar way with CA1 as with CCA1 in the separate analysis of 2009-10 data, the ordination of samples from different habitats relative to CA1 and CCA1 differed (compare Fig. 4 and Fig. 5a).
-The reason is the large-scale temporal dynamics, which can be judged from Fig. 5a, where samples from different time periods are highlighted, and from the results of the GAM regression analysis.
-What is striking in the figure is that all of the 2004-2005 samples (highlighted in red) are centered to the left of the graph than most samples from other periods.
-The differences in the ordination of the 2009-10, 2012, and 2018 samples are not visually as striking.
-According to GAM, over the entire observation period, there were significant changes in CA1 scores toward larger values (i.e., primarily a decrease in the number of adults and an increase in the number of juveniles) in settlements from littoral rocks and from the Bed (STable 8; SFigure 2).
-The arrows in Fig. 5a shows changes in BS+05 (littoral part of the Bed) - moving samples from left to right throughout the 13-year study period.
-These changes actually reflect the gradual degradation of the whole littoral part of the Bed as a dense settlement dominated by old mussels.
-By visual observations, the change started already in 2010 but affected BS+05 somehow later.
-By 2018, the littoral part of the Bed had completely degraded (see SFigure 3 for age frequency distributions in BS+05 and photos of the Bed at different years).
+The first and the second axes of the CA based on the matrix of demographic parameters in all the material studied (Fig. 5a) explained 57.2% and 20.8% of the total inertia, respectively.
+In a separate analysis of 2009-10 data, the same set of parameters was associated with CA1 and CCA1 in a similar manner, but the ordination of samples from different habitats along CA1 and CCA1 was different (compare Fig. 4 and Fig. 5a).
+The reason behind the differences is the large-scale temporal dynamics, which can be inferred from Fig. 5a, where samples from different time periods are highlighted, and from the results of the GAM regression analysis.
+It is striking that all the 2004-2005 samples (highlighted in red) in the figure are centered further to the left of the graph than most samples from other periods.
+The differences in the ordination of 2009-10, 2012, and 2018 samples are less prominent.
+According to GAM, over the entire observation period, there were significant changes in CA1 scores toward larger values (i.e., primarily a decrease in the number of adults and an increase in the number of juveniles) in the settlements from littoral rocks and from the Bed (STable 8; SFigure 2).
+The arrows in Fig. 5a show changes in BS+05 (littoral part of the Bed): the samples moved from left to right throughout the 13-year-long study period.
+These changes actually reflect a gradual degradation of the littoral part of the Bed as a dense settlement dominated by old mussels.
+Judging from visual observations, the change started already in 2010 but affected BS+05 somewhat later.
+By 2018, the littoral part of the Bed had been completely degraded (see SFigure 3 for age frequency distributions in BS+05 and photos of the Bed at different years).